 There is a cash only snack bar on the train, and Coach passengers are welcome to bring their own picnic lunches.
 You can eat on the train, or there are picnic tables next to Crawford Station.

-Shopping is one of the top activities on a trip to the Mt.
-Washington Valley.
+Tax-free shopping is one of the top activities on a trip to the Mount Washington Valley.
 It’s no wonder why when you consider the hundreds of shopping options from name brand outlets at Settlers Green, to North Conway Village boutiques and specialty shops, plus a visit to quaint Jackson Village for more.